mixrify/OpenRecorder/README.md

 <a href="https://github.com/Pronner/OpenRecorder/releases" alt="OpenRecorder"><img src="https://img.shields.io/github/downloads/Pronner/OpenRecorder/total?color=1&logo=github" /></a> <a href="https://discord.io/recorder" alt="OpenRecorder"><img src="https://img.shields.io/discord/897881158384234557?color=white&label=online&logo=discord&logoColor=white" /></a> <a href="https://twitter.com/@OpenRecorder" alt="OpenRecorder"><img src="https://img.shields.io/twitter/follow/OpenRecorder?style=social" /></a> <a href="" alt="OpenRecorder"><img src="https://img.shields.io/badge/platform-win--32%20%7C%20win--64-lightgrey" /></a>

 ## What's OpenRecorder?
-OpenRecorder is open-source, smooth and inituitive.
+OpenRecorder is open-source, smooth and intuitive.
 It's very customizable and it has many features that no other recorders have.
 We support all video platforms and all Windows versions.
 OpenRecorder can be used on **other Operating Systems as well**, but you will need a software that runs Windows Apps. ex: **Wine for Linux**.

 <a href="https://github.com/Pronner/OpenRecorder/releases" alt="OpenRecorder"><img src="https://media.discordapp.net/attachments/916226674071339010/930348516876886076/unknown.png?width=725&height=408" /></a>